 It is voluntary for schools and students to participate in this program.

 The nature of the service is decided by schools, following consultation with school communities.
 Schools will regularly inform parents and students about the availability and voluntary nature of the program.

 The NSCP is not intended to diminish or replace existing careers advice, counselling or wellbeing services.
 It is designed to form part of the wellbeing services that already exist within school communities.

 The Commonwealth Department of Education and Training provides funding to the states and territories via a project agreement for the NSCP.
 Funding of $7.27 million per year is provided.

 The 2017-18 NSCP funding round is now closed.
 Applications were open to all DECD schools, even if they had not previously participated in the program.
 Applications closed on Friday 16 September 2016.
-Successful and unsuccessful schools will be notified of the outcome as soon as possible.
+Successful and unsuccessful schools have been notified of the outcome.